 It must be noted that you will not be financially or legally liable for any children born from your donation.
 The recipients of your donated eggs are the legal parents of any child born as a result.

 We’re here to give you all the facts, figures advice, and support you need to give another woman the chance to have a family of her own.
-So, if you have any further questions or concerns regarding egg donation at CARE, please don’t hesitate to contact your nearest CARE clinic.
+So, if you have any further questions or concerns regarding egg donation at Care, please don’t hesitate to get in touch with us.